 .- sample_size

 numeric.
-Sample size of nodes in the road network used to estimate isochrones.
+Sample size of nodes in the transport network used to estimate isochrones.
 Defaults to

 0.8